PrefectHQ/prefect/docs/getting-started/orchestration_quickstart.md

 !!! warning "Warning"
     Before running any `prefect deploy` or `prefect init` commands, double check that you are at the **root of your repo**, otherwise the Prefect Worker may struggle to get to the same entrypoint during remote execution!

+Deploying your flows is, in essence, the act of informing the Prefect API of where, how, and when to run your flows.

+When you run the deploy command, the CLI will prompt you through different options you can set with your deployment. 🧙 Follow the wizard to name your deployment, add an optional schedule, create a Work Pool, and optionally configure a flow code pull step.

 ```bash
 prefect deploy my_flow.py:my_flow_function
 ```

-Now that you have run the deploy command, the CLI will prompt you through different options you can set with your deployment. 🧙 Follow the wizard to name your deployment, add an optional schedule, create a Work Pool, and optionally configure a flow code pull step.
+!!!
+Tip "Process Type Work Pool Recommended:"
+    A `process` type WorkPool is the simplist option for local execution and is reccomended for beginners.

 !!! note "CLI Note"
     The above deployment command follows the following format `prefect deploy entrypoint` that you can use to deploy your flows in the future.
 It will always be relative to the root of your repo: